rogeryumnam/aem-user-and-system-info-collector/README.md

 -c : CSV-file: define server-url (-a), servername (-d), login(-u), password(-p)                                                                                                                                                                                          for batch collection
 -d : destination folder/directory (default 'server-info'-folder)
 -t : Connection Timeout (default 30sec)
+-w : wait time (for reading feedback) in sec (default: 3 sec).
+For production set to 0
 -v : more verbose output
 -z : ZIP output (files and folders)
 -n : only query users and creates 'all_users.csv' in folder 'users' (all other information is NOT collected)